 The Perfect Fourth of July in Rhode Island

-Break out the barbecue and your red, white and blue apparel—it’s the Fourth of July in the Ocean State, and Rhode Islanders certainly know how to celebrate!
-If you’re looking for places to be on Independence Day, check out these great fireworks and festivals happening over the weekend.
+Break out the barbecue and your red, white and blue apparel—it’s the Fourth of July 2019 in the Ocean State, and Rhode Islanders certainly know how to celebrate!
+If you’re looking for places to be on Independence Day, check out these great fireworks and festivals.

 Bristol’s Fourth of July parade began in 1785 and is one of the oldest Independence Day celebrations in the United States.
 The parade also has a long history with the infamous Providence mayor Buddy Cianci.
 Though only Bristol officials were meant to walk, he marched through on his horse every year—until he was banned from the parade in the 80s.

 Each year, the city’s Department of Art, Culture and Tourism hosts a July 4 evening celebration full of family-friendly events and live entertainment.
-Be sure to catch the free performances from surprise guests and the Air National Guard Band of the Northeast at 7 p.m.
+Be sure to catch the free performances from surprise guests and the American Band at 7 p.m.
 Cap things off with a sparkling firework display at 9:15 p.m.!

 Kick off the celebrating on July 2 with Block Island’s annual firework display, which can be seen from any location on Crescent Beach, Old or New Harbor.
 Then at 11 a.m. on July 4, check out the “Favorite Movie” themed parade at Legion Park.